Dev.Chan64's Blog

 Practical Understanding

-Good code should be self-explanatory, and it is more valuable to have clear and predictable code than technically superior code.
+Good code should be self-explanatory, and in most cases clear and predictable code is more valuable than merely clever code.

 Documentation is not just text.